Crofters Holdings (Scotland) Act 1886

 The Crofters Holdings (Scotland) Act 1886 (49 & 50 Vict. c.
-29) (Achd na Croitearachd 1886) is an Act of the Parliament of the United Kingdom that created legal definitions of crofting parish and crofter, granted security of land tenure to crofters and produced the first Crofters Commission, a land court which ruled on disputes between landlords and crofters.
+29) (Achd na Croitearachd 1886) is an act of the Parliament of the United Kingdom that created legal definitions of crofting parish and crofter, granted security of land tenure to crofters and produced the first Crofters Commission, a land court which ruled on disputes between landlords and crofters.
 The same court ruled on whether parishes were or were not crofting parishes.
-In many respects the Act was modelled on the Irish Land Acts of 1870 and 1881.
-By granting the crofters security of tenure, the Act put an end to the Highland Clearances.
+In many respects the act was modelled on the Irish Land Acts, including the Landlord and Tenant (Ireland) Act 1870 (33 & 34 Vict. c.
+46) and Land Law (Ireland) Act 1881(44 & 45 Vict. c.
+49).
+By granting the crofters security of tenure, the act put an end to the Highland Clearances.

-The Act was largely a result of crofters' agitation which had become well organised and very persistent in Skye and of growing support, throughout the Highlands, for the Crofters Party, which had gained five members of parliament in the general election of 1885.
+The act was largely a result of crofters' agitation which had become well organised and very persistent in Skye and of growing support, throughout the Highlands, for the Crofters Party, which had gained five members of parliament in the general election of 1885.
 Agitation took the form of rent strikes (withholding rent payments) and land raids (occupying land which the landlord had reserved for hunting or sheep).

-The Act itself did not quell the agitation.
+The act itself did not quell the agitation.
 In particular it was very weak in terms of enabling the Crofters Commission to resolve disputes about access to land.
 It was enough however to make much more acceptable, politically, the use of troops in confrontations with agitators.